Floating Weeds

 Floating Weeds (浮草, Ukigusa) is a 1959 Japanese drama directed by Yasujirō Ozu, starring Nakamura Ganjirō II and Machiko Kyō.
-It is a remake of Ozu's own black-and-white silent film A Story of Floating Weeds (1934) and considered one of the greatest films ever made.
+Considered one of the greatest films ever made, it is a remake of Ozu's own black-and-white silent film A Story of Floating Weeds (1934).

 Plot

 During the summer of 1958 at a seaside town on the Inland Sea, a travelling theatre troupe arrives by ship, headed by the troupe's lead actor and owner, Komajuro.
 While the rest of the troupe goes around the town to publicize their appearance, Komajuro visits his former mistress, Oyoshi, who runs a small eatery in the town.
 They have a grown-up son, Kiyoshi, who works at the post office as a mail clerk and is saving up to study at the university.
 However, he doesn't know who Komajuro is, having been told he is his uncle.
 Komajuro invites Kiyoshi to go fishing at sea.

 When Sumiko, the lead actress of the troupe and Komajuro's present girlfriend, learns that Komajuro is visiting his former mistress, she becomes jealous and visits Oyoshi's eatery.
 Komajuro chases her away quickly and confronts her.
 He tells her to back off from his son and decides to break up with her.
 Sumiko calls Komajuro an ingrate and reminds him of the times she has helped him out in the past.

 One day, Sumiko offers Kayo, a young actress from the same troupe, some money and asks her to seduce Kiyoshi.
 Although Kayo is initially reluctant, she agrees after Sumiko's insistence without being told why.
 However, after knowing Kiyoshi for some time, she falls for him and decides to tell Kiyoshi the truth about how their relationship started.
 Kiyoshi is undaunted and says it does not matter to him, and eventually their relationship is discovered by Komajuro.

 Komajuro confronts Kayo, who tells him of Sumiko's setup, but only after asserting she now loves Kiyoshi and is not doing it for money.
 Komajuro attacks Sumiko and tells her to disappear from his sight.
 She pleads for reconciliation but he is indignant.